 Deer Antlers have recently become a very popular dog treat which has raised several questions about the benefits of them vs the dangers.
-The are a fantastic 100% ethical chew treat but with all bones/treats care and supervision is required.
+Believe it or not, deer antlers for dogs are a fantastic 100% ethical chew treat but with all bones/treats care and supervision is required.

 Horns are found on animals such as cows, sheep, goats amongst many others, and have a bony core that grows in size as the animal ages.
 The bony core is covered with a sheath of keratin (similar to our nails) and never shed.

 Antlers, on the other hand, are found on animals like deer and elk.
 Their make up is of true bone which is covered in a sort of hair called Velvet.
 The Velvet feeds blood (making them hot to touch), protein, vitamins and minerals through the antlers, which helps them grow quickly.

 Antlers naturally shed once a year (once the velvet is scraped off by the animal on trees and alike) which coincides with the end of mating season and then they regrow over the next 12 months - hence the male with the biggest antlers in mating season is usually top dog, (or deer) as it shows how physically strong and well nourished he is to be able to grow antlers so quickly.

 Antlers contain a number of vitamins and minerals that can provide great benefit for your dogs, such as calcium, phosphorous, potassium, magnesium, zinc and iron, and they are known for helping boost your dog's immune system and improving liver function.